micropython/micropython/ports/teensy/README.md

 ## TIPS

 ### Install 49-teensy.rules into /etc/udev/rules.d

-If you install the 49-teensy.rules file from http://www.pjrc.com/teensy/49-teensy.rules into your ```/etc/udev/rules.d``` folder then you won't need to use sudo:
+If you install the 49-teensy.rules file from <http://www.pjrc.com/teensy/49-teensy.rules>
+into your ```/etc/udev/rules.d``` folder then you won't need to use sudo:

 ```bash
 sudo cp ~/Downloads/49-teensy.rules /etc/udev/rules.d
 sudo udevadm control --reload-rules
 ```

 Unplug and replug the teensy board, and then you can use: ```ARDUINO=~/arduino-1.0.5/ make deploy```

-### Create a GNUmakefile to hold your ARDUINO setting.
+### Create a GNUmakefile to hold your ARDUINO setting

 Create a file call GNUmakefile (note the lowercase m) in the teensy folder with the following contents:

 ```make
 $(info Executing GNUmakefile)